-Tylenol side effects include liver damage, failure, and cancer.
-Our law firm is now working with some of the more experienced lawyers, who can file a Tylenol lawsuit on your behalf.
+Tylenol side effects include severe liver damage and and in some cases, even death.
+Our law firm is now working with some of the more experienced Tylenol lawyers, who can file a Tylenol lawsuit on your behalf.
 And, there are no fees unless you receive settlement or award.
 Feel free to call us toll-free anytime or submit an online contact to receive a free legal consultation.

 Tylenol (acetaminophen) is used to treat pain as well as reduce fevers.
 It is believed that the active ingredient raises the body’s pain threshold while releasing excess heat from the body.
 Tylenol first hit the market in 1955 and the drug was approved for over the counter sales in 1959.
 By 1976, it was the number one selling over the counter painkiller.
 Read the history of Tylenol.
 Today, it is currently available in more than 200 varieties and in 2005 patients used more than 28 billion doses of the drug (i).
 Many people do not appreciate the true risks of this medicine because it has been on the market so long and it is so widely used.
 The truth is that this drug has caused serious liver complications.
 Every year acetaminophen overdose causes 56,000 injuries, 2,500 hospitalizations, and almost 450 deaths (ii).